luoshao23/CFA/level_3/Alternative_investment_portfolio_management_and_private_wealth_management.md

 ## core capital

 core capital is the amount of assets (i.e., present value) necessary to meet all future liabilities.
 CC用无风险利率折现

+`human capital`: an implied asset; the net present value of an investor's future expected labro income weighted by the probability of surviving to each future age.

+## excess capital

+an investor's capital over and above that which is necessary to fund their lifestyle and reserves

 ## relative aftwer-tax values